Blogs

 wave

-Expect a dramatic shift from recent milder temperatures.
-Heavy rain will lash swathes of Wales and the southeast by midday on Saturday, spreading northward.
-Cities like Cardiff, Birmingham, and Southampton are in the firing line.
-But it's not just rain; northern Gwynedd in Wales, and areas including Powys, Shropshire, Greater Manchester, and parts of the Yorkshire Dales are forecast to see snowfall.
-WXCharts further predicts persistent rain across much of England and Wales, impacting coastal areas as well.
+So, say goodbye to those relatively balmy temperatures we’ve been enjoying.
+Heavy rain is expected to lash parts of Wales and the southeast by midday on Saturday, and it'll be creeping northward from there.
+Cardiff, Birmingham, Southampton – you're all in the firing line.
+But here's the twist: it's not *just* rain.
+Northern Gwynedd in Wales, along with areas like Powys, Shropshire, Greater Manchester, and parts of the Yorkshire Dales are looking at potential snowfall.
+WXCharts is predicting pretty persistent rain across much of England and Wales, and coastal areas will likely feel the brunt of it.

 FAQ